ThePhantom2307/ControlPC/README.md

 ## Usage of android app
 The only thing you have to do is to press the buttons to send the commands on your pc or add application/websites in applications.

-## NOTE
+## Note For Windows 11 Users
-For windows 11 users to let the server-side hide without minimizing only the command prompt you have to change it from Settings > System > For Developers > Terminal and set it to Windows Console Host
+To allow the server-side to hide without minimizing only the command prompt on Windows 11, go to Settings > System > For Developers > Terminal and set it to Windows Console Host.